Using Principle Alignment

 Factors to Consider:

-Size of the Principles: While SeekrFlow’s principle alignmenet feature can accommodate massive corpuses of text, this may not always be the best course of action.
+Size of the Principles: While SeekrFlow’s principle alignment feature can accommodate massive corpuses of text, this may not always be the best course of action.
 Larger principles may require additional model pre-training to produce satisfactory results.
 An example of a set of principles that is appropriately sized and detailed is FDA’s Title 21 - https://www.ecfr.gov/current/title-21/chapter-I/subchapter-G

 Consolidation: Regulations and guidelines you want to use as principles may live in multiple documents.
 To use these documents as part of the SeekrFlow’s principle alignment process, consolidate them into a single document in the required format for consumption.